ujjwalkarn/Web-Scraping/README.md

 -The user needs to enter the website from where links have to be extracted.

--This code uses the "a" tag in an HTML code to help extract all the links that are embedded in the web page.
+-This code uses the "a" tag in the HTML code to help extract all the links that are embedded in the web page.